What Will This Cost?

 The fee advance is a vital part of our practice.
 It is how we ensure we are paid for our services.

-The fee advance is also a benefit for our clients.
+The fee advance is also a benefit to our clients.
 As with most businesses, we have multiple projects competing for our attention.
 Your fee advance ensures your project receives our full attention, in the quickest time possible.
 Requiring a fee advance also reduces our losses from uncollected invoices.
 Controlling these losses allows us to continue to provide the best legal services without the higher hourly fees of other firms.